mejjete/illvmextra/clang/INSTRUCTION.md

-vis.py - python script aimed at helping visualize the LLVM's AST representation using GraphViz(dot)
+llvme-ast-print: simple driver aimed at helping visualize the LLVM's AST representation using GraphViz